jyj5558/theta/README.md

 sbatch /scratch/bell/$USER/theta/step5_theta.sh
 ```

+Record population-level Watterson's theta, Tajima's D, Fu and Li's F, Heterozygosity, F(ROH) >= 100kb, and F(ROH) >= 1mb in Google doc spreadsheet.
+Also record individual-level Heterozygosity in ascending order of SRR numbers (as the same order of individual depth and breadth for statistical correlation test later).

 #################################
 #################################
 Further QC of bam dataset based upon coverage-SHOULD WE ADD THIS? where is:qc_bams.sh & quantile_thresholds.R ?
 If some samples were dropped due to quality issues, $MIND in step5 should be changed as well?
-Add ROH file parsing script to calculate ROH value that reflects recent inbreeding.